 The Corporation's operations have been significantly financed by debt, and it has significant debt obligations.
 The majority of the Corporation's interest bearing long-term debt bears a variable interest rate.
-Consequently, the Corporation is sensitive to fluctuations in interest rates.
-Interest rate risk is generally managed by maintaining a balance between long and short-term exposure, which the Corporation believes provides the best effective cost for the level of exposure management deems appropriate.
+Consequently, the Corporation is sensitive to fluctuations in interest rates and increases in interest costs may adversely and materially affect the Corporation's financial results.